 Featuring real estate articles and information to help real estate buyers and sellers.
 The Nest features writings from Georges Benoliel and other real estate professionals.
 Georges is the Co-Founder of NestApple and has been working as an active real estate investor for over a decade.

-Your broker at NestApple will help you decide what choice is better for you by going through some of the pros and cons of having a doorman.
+Your broker at NestApple will help you decide which choice is better for you by discussing the pros and cons of having a doorman.

-One of the more apparent advantages of living in a doorman building is, of course, safety.
+One of the more apparent advantages of living in a traditional doorman building is safety.
 Concierges filter the traffic of visitors and goods going in and out of the building.
-Visitors cannot enter if not announced, and they will have to call up to enter the building.
+Visitors cannot enter if not announced and must call up to enter the building.
 For instance, doormen will call if someone is here to deliver food and authorize that person to go through the lobby provided the resident confirms they are expecting a delivery.

 The same applies to packages.
-Having a doorman to receive packages means no need to worry about being home when that delivery you’ve been longing for finally arrives.
-The doorman will take care of everything and store the package until you are back from your weekend away.
+Having a doorman to receive packages means you won’t have to worry about being home when that delivery you’ve been longing for finally arrives.
+The doorman will take care of everything and store the package deliveries until you return from your weekend away.

 Your doorman will also be a permanent helping hand at the entrance of the building.
 Need a hand with those heavy groceries?
 Need someone to bring your luggage up and down before a big trip?
 He’s your man.

-The doorman is responsible for the overall cleanliness and order of the lobby.
+The doorman is responsible for maintaining the lobby’s overall cleanliness and order.
 Hailing taxis is an old-school doorman task.

 First, there are the stereotypical doorman buildings—the ones often depicted in films.